-- A duty to take reasonable steps to promote high quality recycling. - A duty to ensure the separate transportation of separately collected dry recyclable material or food waste. - A duty to provide separate collection services for key recyclables (paper, card, metals, glass and plastics) to households. - A duty to provide a separate food waste collection service to households. - A ban on separately collected recyclable materials either being incinerated, co-incinerated or landfilled. - A ban on biodegradable waste going to landfill from 1 January 2021. - A requirement for new incinerators or co-incinerators (or existing facilities which require a variation to their Pollution Prevention and Control Permit) to ensure the removal of non-ferrous metals and hard plastics from residual waste prior to incineration or co-incineration. - 2.26 The Council must also protect those properties which may be located adjacent to different types of waste management facilities.
+- A ban on biodegradable waste going to landfill from 1 January 2021. - A requirement for new incinerators or co-incinerators (or existing facilities which require a variation to their Pollution Prevention and Control Permit) to ensure the removal of non-ferrous metals and hard plastics from residual waste prior to incineration or co-incineration. - 2.28 The Council must also protect those properties which may be located adjacent to different types of waste management facilities.
 Buffer zones give a degree of protection to dwellings and sensitive receptors from the potential effects of different waste management facilities.
 These will be identified if appropriate.